Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Promised Land in Joshua Tree.

-Every time I think of this trip, a sense of calm comes over me.
+Whenever I think of this trip, a sense of calm washes over me.
 For many people, the beach is their happy place, for me, it’s the desert.
 The energy vortices of this place are quite unique.
-It was also a time for reflection, where I got to really slow down from the everyday hustle and bustle – and I could tell the difference.
+It was also a time for reflection, where I got to really slow down from the every day hustle and bustle – and I could tell the difference.
 When I drove into Los Angeles, I felt as if I had just come back from a different world.
 I was slightly annoyed by the traffic and the chaos of rush hour.
 I kept thinking: “I wish I could go back to my Airbnb to enjoy my quiet and peaceful solitude in nature.”
 Now I get why desert gentrification is a thing.
 In an ideal world, I could definitely see myself having a second residence in Joshua Tree.

 Have you been to Joshua Tree before?